PNDeb/pinenote-debian-image/README.md

 The work done by each recipe is saved as a `.tar.gz` file.
 So you would take the last archive, `finalsetup.tar.gz`, to extract on the PineNote.
 Currently, the archive's size is about 240MB and extracted into the partition would occupy almost 700MB.

 ## Install the rootfs on the PineNote
-Basically, you have to extract the `finalsetup.tar.gz` inside the prepared partition.
+Take the `*.tag.gz` file after the latest step and extract it to the prepared partition.
 You need to follow Martyn's and Dorian's guides to get to this point.

+For example, let `finalsetup.tar.gz` be the resulting archive.
-Here is how I'm installing the rootfs.
-On my laptop connected to the PineNote booted in Android, I do:
+Then, to install the rootfs using my laptop connected to the PineNote booted in Android, I do:
 ```
 $ adb push finalsetup.tar.gz /sdcard/Download
 $ adb shell